nervosnetwork/force-bridge/docs/verifiers-guide/deployment.md

 **Verifiers** will watch both chains, verify the sign request sent by the collector, provide their signature if it is a legal cross-chain transaction.
 When the collector gets signatures more than multi-signature threshold, it will send the transaction to CKB Chain.
-The process is similar to compose unlock transactions on Ethereum when it sees new confirmed burn transactions on CKB.
+The process is similar to compose unlock transactions on Ethereum when it sees newly confirmed burn transactions on CKB.

 So all the verifiers have to run a service to watch Ethereum and CKB chain, verify the sign request and provide signatures.
 This documentation is a deployment guide for the service.